-During the outbreak of COVID-19, you might enter a state of panic and worry.
-It’s important to maintain strong communication and bonds with each other.
-Managing the stress can keep us sane during these chaotic times.
+During the outbreak of COVID-19, you might experience panic and worry.
+It’s important to maintain strong communication and bonds with your support systems.
+Managing the stress can keep us sane during these chaotic and unpredictable times.
 Participating in social distancing and maintaining a cleaning routine should reduce the risk of contagion.
 Avoid large groups of people, wash your hands frequently for at least 20 seconds, (Click here to see some ways to sing or hum along while hand-washing), and keep a distance of six feet between you and others.

 To take extra precaution here are three tips to protect yourself:

 Tip #2- Carry hand sanitizer with you just in case you do not have access to running water and soap.
 The hand sanitizer must have at least 70% alcohol in it.

 Tip #3- Wear a mask and gloves when out in public and avoid touching your face.
 For more information, go to this link: “How to Prepare”.